berkeley-scf/berkeley-scf.github.io/software/matlab.md

 ---
 title: MATLAB
 ---

+## MATLAB on the SCF

+MATLAB is available to anyone using any of the SCF machines.

+## MATLAB on a personal machine

 Campus has a site license that allows UC Berkeley faculty, researchers, and students to install and use Matlab on University-owned and personally-owned devices.
 Visitors can use MATLAB on University-owned